Colin-Fredericks/hx-js/README.md

         // Remove the "Add a Post" button and/or auto-open the on-page discussions.
         removeAddPostButton: false,
         openPageDiscussion: false,

+        // Resize image maps when an image shrinks because of screen size
+        resizeMaps: true,

         // Marks all external links with an icon.
         markExternalLinks: false,